JaCraig/SerialBox/README.md

 		public byte[] Serialize(Type objectType, object data) { ... }
     }

-After the class is created, you must tell Canister where to look for it.
-So modify the initialization line accordingly:
+After the class is created, the system will automatically pick it up and use it.

-    Canister.Builder.CreateContainer(new List<ServiceDescriptor>())
-                    .RegisterSerialBox()
-					.AddAssembly(typeof(MySerializer).GetTypeInfo().Assembly)
-                    .Build();

-From there the system will find the new provider and use it when called.

 ## Overriding Serialization Types